 there is a lot of arrogant and often incorrect or out-dated nonsense out there about backing up/cloning Raspberry Pi.
 My subscribers deserve better.
 The informatiuon you see here is how I handled the boot partition resizing until BillW (rpi-clone) added the option to handle this to rpi-clone itself.

-Having now read the RPI-CLONE README properly (not easy) it turns out there is an –s option you can put on the far right of the rpi-clone command to alter /etc/hosts and /etc/hostname if you want to change the hostname of your clone/copy.
-Please note that an alternamive way to do this - nmtui - does NOT update the hosts file.
+Having now read the RPi-Clone README properly (not easy) it turns out there is an –s option you can put on the far right of the rpi-clone command to alter /etc/hosts and /etc/hostname if you want to change the hostname of your clone/copy.
+Please note that an alternative way to do this – nmtui – does NOT update the hosts file.

-In coming to the conclusions above, I tried the commands suggested below: on my Pi3 with a known good SD which only the previous day had made a “good” backup on that same Pi3:
+In coming to the conclusions above, I tried the commands suggested below: on my RPi-3 with a known good SD which only the previous day had made a “good” backup on that same RPi3:

 and the result of the test was: